-Overview and Review NHS Services 2022/23
+Overview and Review NHS Services 2023/2024

-During 2022/23, Fairfield Independent Hospital provided advice and treatment to over 3,000 NHS patients referred from 368 different GP practices and 43 different ICB areas.
+During 2023/2024, Fairfield Independent Hospital provided advice and treatment to over 3200 NHS inpatients referred from 368 different GP practices.

 Fairfield Independent Hospital has reviewed all the data available to it on the quality of care for those services.
-The income generated by the NHS services in 2022/23 represents 100 per cent of the total income generated for the provision of NHS services by Fairfield Independent Hospital.
+The income generated by the NHS services in 2023/2024 represents 100 per cent of the total income generated for the provision of NHS services by Fairfield Independent Hospital.